AzumiDocs/azumidocs.github.io/docs/guide.md

 #### Requirements

-- IDE/Code Editor
+- IDE / Code Editor / Notepad
 - A copy of Azumi's source code.
-(Good luck getting a hold of this... 😂)
+(There must be a clear and valid reason in your application for receiving source code.
+Source code is currently not available to non-developers.)
 - Basic Python object knowledge.